rht-labs/enablement-docs/6-return-of-the-app-monitoring/README.md

-# Return of the Application Monitoring
+# Return of the Monitoring

 > In this exercise we will create a build monitor to radiate vital build information and statistics